Hubert de Castella: Australia

 Hubert visited his brother Paul in Victoria, arriving in Melbourne aboard the Marlborough on 23 March 1854.
 Hubert formed a partnership with Frédéric Guillaume de Pury running cattle, but returned to Switzerland in January 1856 for family reasons.
 Hubert returned to Victoria and finally settled there in 1862, when he purchased three thousand acres of land in the parish of Yering, Victoria, and commenced planting the now famous St. Hubert's vineyard.
 About 1875 he formed a limited company, under which the vineyard was carried on until 1879, when Andrew Rowan joined him as partner in the firm of De Castella and Rowan.
 In the early 1890s, the vineyard produced an average of seventy thousand to eighty thousand gallons of wine annually.

 Late life and legacy

-In 1886 de Castella returned to Switzerland after the partnership with Rowan broke up. de Castella returned again to Victoria in November 1906, he died in Ivanhoe, Victoria, on 30 October 1907. de Castella had married Alice Frances, daughter of Robert Pitt Jenkins, MLC, on 9 September 1865.
+In 1886 de Castella returned to Switzerland after the partnership with Rowan broke up. de Castella returned again to Victoria in November 1906, and purchased Charterisville, that remained in the family until c.
+1965.
+De Castella died in Ivanhoe, Victoria, on 30 October 1907; he married Alice Frances, daughter of Robert Pitt Jenkins, MLC, on 9 September 1865.
 Together they had five sons and five daughters.
-The oldest son, François Robert de Castella (1867-1953), became a viticulture expert to the government of Victoria.
+The oldest son, François Robert de Castella (1867–1953), became a viticulture expert to the government of Victoria.
 One of the other sons, Jean-Edouard de Castella, lived mainly in Switzerland where he worked as a painter, an illustrator and a glassmaker.